NaseemaO/Challenge_11_Web_Scraping/README.md

 	Consider how many days elapse on Earth in the time that Mars circles the Sun once.
 	Visually estimate the result by plotting the daily minimum temperature.
 6. Export the DataFrame to a CSV file.
-Requirements
-Part 1: Scrape Titles and Preview Text from Mars News (40 points)
-•	Automated browsing (with Splinter) was used to visit the Mars news site, and the HTML code was extracted (with Beautiful Soup).
-(10 points)
-•	The titles and preview text of the news articles were scraped and extracted.
-(20 points)
-•	The scraped information was stored in the specified Python data structure—specifically, a list of dictionaries.
-(10 points) Part 2: Scrape and Analyze Mars Weather Data (60 points)
-•	The HTML table was extracted into a Pandas DataFrame.
-Either Pandas or Splinter and Beautiful Soup were used to scrape the data.
-The columns have the correct headings and data types.
-(15 points)
-•	The data was analyzed to answer the following questions: (10 points) o	How many months exist on Mars?
-(5 points) o	How many Martian days' worth of data are there?
-(5 points)
-•	The data was analyzed to answer the following questions, and a data visualization was created to support each answer: (30 points) o	Which month, on average, has the lowest temperature?
-The highest?
-(10 points) o	Which month, on average, has the lowest atmospheric pressure?
-The highest?
-(10 points) o	How many terrestrial days exist in a Martian year?
-A visual estimate within 25% was made.
-(10 points)
-•	The DataFrame was exported into a CSV file.
-(5 points)